European-XFEL/DAMNIT/docs/internals.md

 pip install '.[gui,backend]'
 ```

+If you only need the API there's no need to clone the repo, `pip install
+damnit` should be sufficient.

 ## Deployment on Maxwell
 DAMNIT is deployed in a stable and beta module on Maxwell:
 ```bash